gaurav2010/santander/README.md

   - Run Integration Endpoint test using Test class SpotPriceEndpointIntegrationTest - This test also inputs some spot-prices that is used in test

+<h3>Persistence Layer</h3>

+  - No Persistence Layer is planned in this phase

+  - Eventually when Persitence Layer is added, we should record all spot-price changes received and also record all the Get Spot-price along with the response